To earn of certificate of completion you have one of two options:

-During pregnancy, several types of mental illness occur, such as depression, anxiety, and bipolar disorder.
-Postpartum depression and psychosis are types of mental illness that can occur after delivery.
-Other types of psychiatric disorders that may exist in women who get pregnant are schizophrenia, drug addiction, and eating disorders.
+Several types of mental illness occur during pregnancy, such as depression, anxiety, and bipolar disorder.
+Postpartum depression and psychosis are mental illnesses that can occur after delivery.
+Other types of psychiatric disorders in women who get pregnant are schizophrenia, drug addiction, and eating disorders.
 Depression and anxiety are the most common psychiatric disorders during pregnancy.

 Anxiety may be observed with or without depression.
 Anxiety is the most common issue.
 People with anxiety disorders frequently have intense, excessive, and persistent worry and fear.
 Panic attacks are repeated episodes of sudden feelings of intense anxiety and fear or terror that reach a peak within minutes.
-These feelings of anxiety and panic can interfere with daily activities and are difficult to control.4
+These feelings of anxiety and panic can interfere with daily activities and are difficult to control (Mayo Clinic, 2018).

 Bipolar disorder is characterized by episodes of mania, hypomania, and depression.
 Rates of postpartum relapse in women with bipolar disorder range from 32 to 67 percent.
-Perinatal episodes of the disorder tend to be depressive.5
+Perinatal episodes of the disorder tend to be depressive (UpToDate, 2019).

 There are risks to the mother and fetus for a woman who experiences depression and does not receive treatment.
 Suicide is a risk.
 Poor appetite can lead to poor nutrition, poor weight gain, weight loss, or cognitive impairment.
 Poor nutrition can lead to poor prenatal care and poor fetal outcomes.
 Psychosis, catatonia, and substance abuse may be associated with depression.

-Anxiety and stress during pregnancy are associated with spontaneous abortion, preterm delivery, and delivery complications, although a direct causal relationship has not been established.4
+Anxiety and stress during pregnancy are associated with spontaneous abortion, preterm delivery, and delivery complications, although a direct causal relationship has not been established (Mayo Clinic, 2018).

 Patients with bipolar disorder are at risk for suicidal or homicidal ideation, aggressive behavior, psychotic features, poor judgment, and impaired social functioning.
-Bipolar is a serious disorder that can cause harm to the mother or fetus; this requires closed supervision and possible hospitalization.5
+Bipolar is a serious disorder that can cause harm to the mother or fetus; this requires close supervision and possible hospitalization (UpToDate, 2019).

-Selective serotonin reuptake inhibitors (SSRIs) late in pregnancy have been associated with transient neonatal complications.
+Late in pregnancy, selective serotonin reuptake inhibitors (SSRIs) have been associated with transient neonatal complications.
 The potential risks associated with SSRI use must be weighed against the risk of relapse if treatment is discontinued.
-Treatment with SSRIs during pregnancy should be individualized and should ideally be discussed before pregnancy.
+During pregnancy, treatment with SSRIs should be individualized and should ideally be discussed before pregnancy.
 Paroxetine (Paxil®) should be avoided by pregnant women and women who plan to become pregnant.
 If a woman gets pregnant while on Paxil®, fetal echocardiography should be considered.
-Abrupt discontinuation of this drug can be associated with withdrawal symptoms and a high rate of relapse, so a treatment plan should be followed.6 Dosage should be optimized by the provider, and multiple or different medications may be needed.
-Electroconvulsive therapy (ECT) can be used during pregnancy for depression that does not respond to medication.
+Abrupt discontinuation of this drug can be associated with withdrawal symptoms and a high rate of relapse, so a treatment plan should be followed (ACOG, 2008).
+The provider should optimize dosage, and multiple or different medications may be needed.
+Electroconvulsive therapy (ECT) can be used for depression that does not respond to medication during pregnancy.

-The use of benzodiazepines in women with anxiety disorders does not carry significant teratogenic risk, although long term use can cause withdrawal symptoms in the newborn.6 Benzodiazepines should not be used for longer than two weeks near term.
+The use of benzodiazepines in women with anxiety disorders does not carry significant teratogenic risk, although long-term use can cause withdrawal symptoms in the newborn (ACOG, 2008).
+Benzodiazepines should not be used for longer than two weeks near term.
 Cognitive therapy may be useful.

 Adverse outcomes in women with schizophrenia include preterm delivery, low birth weight, placental abnormalities, increased rates of congenital malformation, and a higher incidence of postnatal death.
 If left untreated during pregnancy, schizophrenia can have devastating effects.
-Atypical antipsychotics are the first-line therapy for psychotic disorders because these drugs are better tolerated and may be more effective in managing the negative symptoms of schizophrenia.6
+Atypical antipsychotics are the first-line therapy for psychotic disorders because these drugs are better tolerated and may be more effective in managing the negative symptoms of schizophrenia (ACOG, 2008).

 Eating disorders during pregnancy can cause serious complications for the mother, including poor nutrition, dehydration, cardiac irregularities, gestational diabetes, severe depression during pregnancy, premature birth, labor complications, difficulties in nursing, and postpartum depression.
-There are also serious risks for the fetus, including poor development, premature birth, low birth weight, respiratory distress, feeding difficulties, and other perinatal complications.7 It may be difficult for these women to get pregnant.
+The fetus also has serious risks, including poor development, premature birth, low birth weight, respiratory distress, feeding difficulties, and other perinatal complications (NEDA, 2018).
+It may be difficult for these women to get pregnant.
 These women must see a specialist to help manage an eating disorder during pregnancy.

-Postpartum depression and psychosis are an important part of nursing when caring for postpartum moms.
-This is a separate topic and will not be discussed in the activity.
+Postpartum depression and psychosis are important in nursing when caring for postpartum moms.
+This depression and psychosis are separate topics that will not be discussed in the activity.

 Women with mental illness need to be treated without bias.
 These women need education, especially before getting pregnant.
 Medications should not be stopped abruptly during pregnancy.
 Ideally, a woman with mental illness should receive preconception counseling to determine her treatment during pregnancy.

-Nurses should counsel women with mental illness to cut down on other commitments when pregnant or caring for a new baby, avoid getting involved in stressful situations, and avoid drinking alcohol and excessive amounts of caffeine because these can all interfere with sleep.8 It is also essential to teach these women to look for the positive things in life, make time to rest and relax, be open about feelings, ask for help, look for local support groups, and eat well.8
+Nurses should counsel women with mental illness to cut down on other commitments when pregnant or caring for a new baby, avoid getting involved in stressful situations and avoid drinking alcohol and excessive amounts of caffeine because these can all interfere with sleep (NHS, 2019).
+It is also essential to teach these women to look for the positive things in life, make time to rest and relax, be open about feelings, ask for help, look for local support groups, and eat well (NHS, 2019).

-During labor, delivery, and postpartum, the nurse needs to ensure that these women have everything explained to her, to decrease anxiety.
+During labor, delivery, and postpartum, the nurse must ensure that these women have everything explained to them to decrease anxiety.
 These women must know what resources are available to them.
-They may need home health care, support groups, and follow up psychiatric care.
+They may need home health care, support groups, and follow-up psychiatric care.

 What is a priority for the RN caring for this patient?